PandaWei/3-Jekyll/_posts/2016-06-29-fix-capturekernel-failure-with-notsc.markdown

 To quiet external interrupts, disable I/O APIC before shutdown local APIC.
 ```

+### Solution 1st [denied]

 - It doesn't make sense to me that change the order of disabling between I/O APIC and local APIC just for a certain model C2000.
-And I couldn't find any related descriptions for Intel 64 and IA-32 Arch. so, I send a [PATCH](https://lkml.org/lkml/2016/6/29/18) to fix it.
+And I couldn't find any related descriptions for Intel 64 and IA-32 Arch. so, I send a [PATCH v1](https://lkml.org/lkml/2016/6/29/18) to fix it.
+I got the feedback is that "By reverting the change can paper over the bug, but re-introduce the bug that can result in certain CPUs hanging if IO-APIC sends an APIC message if the lapic is disabled prematurely"

+### Solution 2nd [denied]

+- The local APIC was disabled in reboot and crash path by lapic_shutdown(), which causes no timer interrupts is passed to BSP by APIC. so the jiffies hasn't been updated.
+We need to put APIC in legacy mode in kexec jump path(put the system into PIT during the crash kernel),[PATCH v2](https://lkml.org/lkml/2016/7/7/362).
+But the guys in lkml suggests me that it should be fixed in the bootup path of the dump kernel, not the crash kernel reboot path.

+### Solution 3rd [discussing]

+- In fact, the lapic and timer are not ready when dump-capture waits them to update the jiffies value. so I suggest to put APIC in legacy mode in local_apic_timer_interrupt() temporarily, which in the bootup path of dump kernel.

 **Nothing seek, nothing find!**